Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 Planning for Possible Incapacity

-If a crisis — such as a personal injury or serious accident, a sudden medical event, or a debilitating illness — occurs in your family, being prepared for incapacity with proper documents will make it much easier to cope.
-Knowing the victim’s medical, financial, and familial wishes ahead of time will mean that much less turmoil and distress for your loved ones.
-At The Heritage Law Center, we’ll help ensure that such documents, including those below, are available at the moment they’re critically needed:
+If a crisis—such as a personal injury or serious accident, a sudden medical event, or a debilitating illness—occurs in your family, being prepared for incapacity with proper documents will make it much easier to cope.
+Knowing the victim’s medical, financial, and familial wishes ahead of time will mean much less turmoil and distress for your loved ones.
+At The Heritage Law Center, we’ll help ensure that the documents, including those below, are available at the moment they’re critically needed:

 • Health care proxy